Last Updated :

 Many conventional classrooms have long operated on a project-based model, where instead of reading chapters, answering questions, and taking tests, students work on subject-specific educational projects such as building a greenhouse, designing a website, or debating the specifics of the French Revolution — possibly in era-accurate garb.

-sometimes known as “learning communities” or “cooperative learning” — refers to the common sense notion that we often learn best by working with others as a group.
+sometimes known as “learning communities” or “cooperative learning” — refers to the common-sense notion that we often learn best by working with others as a group.
 Collaborative learning applies a deliberate goal-oriented focus to these exercises so students are not just working together on an activity, but are also actively learning from each other, through each other, and about each other, all while completing assignments together.
 In online education, collaborative learning is powered by a wide range of social media technologies including video conferencing, texting, email, teleconferencing, and workflow programs such as Trello and Slack.
 Each of these applications has helped to make the world a smaller place for students, making global collaboration a real possibility.

 Hybrid or blended learning

-— where students utilize a mix of online and on-campus resources — is an attractive option for many students, especially those who live within reasonable distance of campus but still require the flexibility that comes with online classroom attendance.
+Where students utilize a mix of online and on-campus resources — is an attractive option for many students, especially those who live within a reasonable distance of campus but still require the flexibility that comes with online classroom attendance.
 By taking a combination of both online and in-person classes, you can balance the convenience and accessibility of online attendance with access to campus resources, including professors, libraries, and your fellow classmates.

 For many online students, isolation can be a serious challenge.
 They may drift collectively through their studies as strangers who never truly engage one another.
 These online schools have faced dropping enrollment and criticism in recent years for questionable recruitment practices and low graduation rates, among other things.

-Cost remains students’ biggest obstacle as they choose an online education program.
+Cost remains the students’ biggest obstacle as they choose an online education program.
 Estimating annual costs and applying for financial aid are identified as students’ two biggest challenges.

 Students struggle to find the right online education program.
 In fact, this challenge was the most identified challenge.
 This might be due to the increase in younger students who may not have identified goals or chosen a career path.